2018 SEO tips and predictions

 But here’s the trick – search engines tend to nip such people in the bud.
 In the long run, this shortcut has done more damage to your website than good.

 Manipulation of results is out of the question, and while you are under Google’s roof, you obey its rules.
-Over the years, these rules have more or less changed, and quite often we found ourselves surprised by the new regulations, that only makes it more difficult for users to predict the search engine’s next step.
+Over the years, these rules have more or less changed, and quite often we found ourselves surprised by the new regulations, which only makes it more difficult for users to predict the search engine’s next step.

 Still, if we were to look at the past changes a bit more carefully, we might be able to notice a pattern; we might be able to conclude which area of the digital marketing world search engines are likely to target next.